Zeclau/OnlySilver/README.md

 ## Add-ons and Compatibility

 OnlySilver for 1.14.4/1.15.2 and later is an add-on for SimpleOres, with a required dependency of SimpleOres.

-## Features
+## Features, aka TODO list

 * Base Items and Blocks